sachithariyathilaka/eastern-enterprise/README.md

 # Eastern-Enterprice
-This is inventory system for electric shop
+This is inventory system for electric shop using Java, MySql & netbeans